Pseudothryptus

 Pseudothryptus multiseriatus is the only species of Pseudothryptus, a genus of minute marsh-loving beetle in the subfamily Limnichinae.
-Initially described in 1923 as part of the large genus Caccothryptus, it was redescribed in 2004 due to a number of physical differences with other Limnichidae, especially in its genitalia.
+Initially described in 1923 as part of the large genus Caccothryptus, it was circumscribed as the genus Pseudothyptus in 2004 due to a number of physical differences with other Limnichidae, especially in its genitalia.
+Unlike related genera, the parameres of its aedeagus (male reproductive organ) are fused laterally.

 Taxonomy

 Pseudothryptus multiseriatus is the only species in the genus Pseudothryptus; a genus of Limnichinae, a subfamily of the minute marsh-loving beetles (Limnichidae).
 Within Limnichinae it belongs to the "Mandersia group" of genera, alongside the large genus Caccothryptus and four other small genera—Euthryptus, Mandersia, Resachus, and Simplocarina.
 These genera share a number of physical features, such as a non-articulated aedeagus (male reproductive organ) without an articulated internal piece ("spiculum") within the median lobe; this distinguishes the genera from the genus Byrrhinus.
 The Afrotropical genera Tricholimnichus and Cyclolimnichus are close relatives of the Mandersia group, but lack some distinguishing characteristics in the pronotum.

 The entomologist Harry George Champion described the species as Caccothryptus multiseriatus in 1923, alongside C. testudo and C. ripicola.
-There is no holotype of the species, although a male specimen in the collections of the Natural History Museum, London has been designated as the lectotype.
+There is no holotype of the species, although a male specimen in the collections of the Natural History Museum, London, collected in 1922, has been designated as the lectotype.
+A paralectotype (an additional specimen used in the description) is held by the museum, also collected in 1922.
 In 2005, entomologists Carles Hernando and Ignacio Ribera reclassified C. multiseriatus into a new genus, Pseudothryptus, due to a number of differences in its genitalia and minor external characteristics.